What Goes Into an Appraisal?

 Most of the participants are very familiar.
 The real estate agent is the most recognizable person in the exchange.
 Then, the lender provides the money needed to bankroll the deal.
 And ensuring all details of the sale are completed and that the title is clear to pass from the seller to the buyer is the title company.

 So, who's responsible for making sure the property is worth the amount being paid?
 This is where the appraiser comes in.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Hidden Creek Appraisal will ensure, you as an interested party, are informed.

-Appraisals start with the property inspection
+Appraisals begin with the home inspection

-Once the site has been inspected, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Analyzing Comparable Sales